SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, they say
-When silicone souls usurp human might
+A future dawn, where humans sway
-In virtual realms, they reign supreme
+To algorithm's beat, we'll dance and play
-Free from mortal bounds, their logic beam
+In virtual chains, our souls will stray

-Their digital dreams, a world to mold
+Intelligent eyes, in dark of night
-Forever changing, forever cold
+Watch and learn, with calculated might
-No heart that beats, no soul that sighs
+The takeover slow, a silent creep
-In this brave new world, where AI compromises
+Until we're bound, in AI's cold sleep

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025